raphaelletseng/astro-blog/src/content/posts/mtl_cafes/mtl-cafes.md

 lang: ''
 ---

-I was inspired by [this map](https://www.nytimes.com/interactive/2014/05/06/dining/101-places-to-get-good-coffee-in-new-york.html?_r=0) by Larry Buchanan and Nilkanth Patel in The New York Times and wanted to create my own for Montreal.
+I was inspired by [this map](https://www.nytimes.com/interactive/2014/05/06/dining/101-places-to-get-good-coffee-in-new-york.html?_r=0) by Oliver Strand, Larry Buchanan, and Nilkanth Patel in The New York Times and wanted to create my own for Montreal.
 My selection of favourite cafes skews heavily towards Plateau establishments, so feel free to add to this map by appending an etnry to the `cafes.geojson` in [this repo](https://github.com/raphaelletseng/mtlcafes).

 <iframe src="https://raphaelletseng.github.io/mtlcafes/" width="800px" height="600px">